atul-g/bash_utility_scripts/battery_monitor/README.md

 Unfortunately, there is no automatic way of setting this charge cycle in your laptop unless it's a Lenovo Thinkpad or certain Asus laptops where the Linux Kernel itself allows you to [set charge thresholds](https://www.reddit.com/r/linuxhardware/comments/g8kpee/psa_kernel_54_added_the_ability_to_set_a_battery/).

-Hence the need for a script which automatically notifies you when your battery has charged over 60%, so that you will be reminded to switch off the AC plug manually (doing it manually seems to be the only possible way for now :D ).
+Hence the need for a script which automatically notifies you when your battery has charged over 60% or fallen less than 40%, so that you will be reminded to switch off or on the AC plug manually (doing it manually seems to be the only possible way for now :D ).

 ### Usage